MohanDhakal/MohanDhakal/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=MohanDhakal.MohanDhakal)

-I am a software engineer currently working as a Mobile App Developer, I also do backend with laravel and also love to explore new technologies.
-If you have a startup based on Health and Fitness category, I would love to be the part of it.
+I am a software engineer currently working as a Mobile App Developer, I do backend as well with laravel and also love to explore new technologies.
+If you have a startup based on Health and Fitness, I would love to be the part of it.

 ## My Tech Stack: